talent-plan/tinysql/courses/proj2-README-en.md

 ... subroutines ...
 ```

-The content of the file is divided into three parts by%%, and we focus on the middle rule definition section.
+The content of the file is divided into three parts by `%%`, and we focus on the rule definition section in the middle.
 For the example above, Lex's input file is as follows:

 ```goyacc
 ...